daifengwanglab/iBrainMap/README.md

 ## Installation

 ### Option 1: Install from GitHub source code
-Clone or download the repository and enter the project directory,
+Clone or download the repository and enter the project directory.

 ```
 git clone https://github.com/daifengwanglab/iBrainMap.git